jtmorris/tweet-this/readme.txt

 == Changelog ==
+= 1.1.8 =
+* Add requested feature: hidden hashtags.
+Now you can specify hashtags that will be appended to your tweet when tweeted, but do not show to the user.
+Just like the Twitter handles and URL, but with hashtags.
+* Improve the behavior of the "remove _____" checkboxes.
+Before, they only affected the preview in the shortcode creation dialog box.
+Now, they affect the tweet users will send.
+This behavior is far more logical and useful.
+It will not be applied retroactively.
+It will only work on new Tweet This shortcodes.
+* Fix some code styling and less than optimal syntax.
 = 1.1.7 =
 * Fix support for older versions of PHP by removing usage of PHP 5.3+ only function array_merge().
 = 1.1.6 =